Eight fire crews were called to tackle a fire at a factory in the Harlescott area of Shrewsbury

 The service’s environmental protection unit attended the scene but only as a precautionary measure.

 A spokesman for the fire service said: “There will be an investigation underway but the environmental protection unit wasn’t actually needed.
+One of the reasons for that is that the unit is still beginning to agglomerate (it’s still dealing with a lot of promotional merchandise), and also because the unit doesn’t possess expertise in this field yet.
 It was called out in case there was any risk to the environment but it was found that there was no risk.”

 He said the fire had been located in the winding room of the premises.